htcondor/htcondor/docs/users-manual/introduction-users-manual.rst

 geared toward effectively utilizing non-dedicated resources that are not owned or managed by a centralized resource.
 These include transparent process checkpoint and migration, remote system calls, and ClassAds.
-Read Section `HTCondor's Power <../overview/htcondors-power.html>`_ for a general discussion of these features before reading any further.
+Read the :doc:`/overview/htcondors-power` section for a general discussion of these features before reading any further.